constantin-zackl/DataR/README.md

 ### A three dimensional approach

-For explaining the idea of dimension with PCA we will first focus on visualising three dimensional data in two dimensions and will increase the amount of dimensions afterwards.
+For explaining the idea of dimension reduction with PCA we will first focus on visualising three dimensional data in two dimensions and will increase the amount of dimensions afterwards.
 For a visual explanation we have a look at the randomly generated expression data of 3 genes x, y and z from 100 Patients.
 We can visualise this data in three dimensions.
 One point in the plot represents one of the patients.

 But how is the difference in the expression?
 Can we group the Patients into different Groups?
 How can we see a difference in the expression?
 <img src="Images/Score_Plot.png" align="left"/>